 On November 18, Spain Oman Private Equity Fund (“SOPEF”) officially announced its entry as a minority investor in AFP.
 This operation aims to consolidate the development of the firm but also to accelerate its international expansion by taking advantage of the opportunities offered by this more than buoyant market.
 Consequently, this new partnership can be a real boon for Adidas, which is seeking significant financial support in order to implement its new strategic plans.

-Land of padel All For Padel
+All For Padel Court Padel

 “Consolidate our status as market leader”